 Head to Hawaii for beach time, whale watching, or to see the Big Wave surfers.
 Daytime temperatures range from 70 to 86°F.

-Just be aware that November is the start of Hawaii’s rainy season so expect a few more showers than in the summer (but still plenty of sunshine).
+Just be aware that November is the start of Hawaii’s rainy season, so expect a few more showers than in the summer (but still plenty of sunshine).

-Other warm places in November on the U.S. west coast include Palm Springs, with a balmy high of 89°F, and Las Vegas, which ranges between 63 and 70°F in November.
+Other warm places in November on the U.S. West Coast include Palm Springs, with a balmy high of 89°F, and Las Vegas, which ranges between 63 and 70°F in November.

 San Diego is sunny with empty beaches and daytime highs in the 60s.
 Even warmer are Key West and Miami with 79°F during the day, cooling to just 70°F overnight.